Adding Insult to Wrongful Incarceration

 In 1995, Lucien was convicted and sentenced to life in prison without the possibility of parole.
 In 2021, however—after he was incarcerated for more than 26 years—a judge overturned his conviction due to evidence of police misconduct that finally unraveled the dubious case against him.

 Lucien was one of several exonerated men who attended an event on Beacon Hill for Wrongful Conviction Day on Oct.
-2. The gathering was organized by the New England Innocence Project to raise awareness about wrongful convictions and to push lawmakers to pass legislation that would remove the limit on compensation for victims whose convictions have been overturned.
-Under current state law, compensation is capped at $1 million regardless of how many years—or decades—a person was wrongfully imprisoned.
+2. The gathering was organized by the state’s trio of innocence programs—the New England Innocence Project, the Boston College Innocence Program, and the innocence program at the state’s public defender agency, the Massachusetts Committee for Public Counsel Services (CPCS)—to raise awareness about wrongful convictions and to push lawmakers to pass legislation that would remove the limit on compensation for victims whose convictions have been overturned.
+Under current state law, compensation is capped at $1 million regardless of how many years, or decades, a person was wrongfully imprisoned.

 Radha Natarajan, director of the New England Innocence Project, said that 94 people have been exonerated by state and federal courts in Massachusetts since 1989.